aevilla160/hpc_docs/docs/hpc_training.md

     - Review `python_test1.py` with a text editor of your choice vim, nano, or Emacs.
     ```
     ls
-    # open the 'python_test1.py' file with text editor of your choice.
+    # open the `python_test1.py` file with text editor of your choice.
     # close when finished looking over.

     ```

 - Review the information and structure of `test_1task.sh`
 > Important to take a note of all the different aspects of the script and all the comments in the bash script.
 Slurm Batch scripting starts with `#SBATCH`.
 Comments just start with `#`

+?> Remove `#SBATCH --reservation=......` line, when running sample script outside of workshops.

 - Now submit `test_1task.sh` script from the serial folder